Tang dynasty: Wu Zetian's usurpation

-Although she entered Emperor Gaozong's court as the lowly consort, Wu Zetian rose to the highest seat of power in 690, establishing the short-lived Wu Zhou.
-Empress Wu's rise to power was achieved through cruel and calculating tactics: a popular conspiracy theory stated that she killed her own baby girl and blamed it on Gaozong's empress so that the empress would be demoted.
-Emperor Gaozong suffered a stroke in 655, and Wu began to make many of his court decisions for him, discussing affairs of state with his councilors, who took orders from her while she sat behind a screen.
+Having entered Emperor Gaozong's court as a lowly consort, Wu Zetian ultimately acceded to the highest position of power in 690, establishing the short-lived Wu Zhou.
+Emperor Gaozong suffered a stroke in 655, and Wu began to make many of his court decisions for him, discussing affairs of state with his councillors, who took orders from her while she sat behind a screen.
 When Empress Wu's eldest son, the crown prince, began to assert his authority and advocate policies opposed by Empress Wu, he suddenly died in 675.
 Many suspected he was poisoned by Empress Wu.
-Although the next heir apparent kept a lower profile, in 680 he was accused by Wu of plotting a rebellion.
-He was then banished and later obliged to commit suicide.
+Although the next heir apparent kept a lower profile, Wu accused him of plotting a rebellion in 680; he was banished and later obliged to commit suicide.

-In 683, Emperor Gaozong died.
-He was succeeded by Emperor Zhongzong, his eldest surviving son by Wu.
-Zhongzong tried to appoint his wife's father as chancellor: after only six weeks on the throne, he was deposed by Empress Wu in favor of his younger brother, Emperor Ruizong.
+In 683, Emperor Gaozong died and was succeeded by Emperor Zhongzong, his eldest surviving son by Wu.
+Zhongzong tried to appoint his wife's father as chancellor: after only six weeks on the throne, he was deposed by Empress Wu in favour of his younger brother, Emperor Ruizong.
 This provoked a group of Tang princes to rebel in 684.
 Wu's armies suppressed them within two months.
 She proclaimed the Tianshou era of Wu Zhou on October 16, 690, and three days later demoted Emperor Ruizong to crown prince.
-He was also forced to give up his father's surname Li in favor of the Empress Wu.
-She then ruled as China's only empress regnant.
+He was also forced to give up his father's surname Li in favour of the Empress Wu.
+She then ruled as China's only empress regnant in history.